huggingface/transformers/examples/research_projects/zero-shot-distillation/README.md

 classes.

 Since we secretly have access to ground truth labels for AG's news, we can evaluate the accuracy of each model.
-The original zero-shot model `roberta-large-mnli` gets an accuracy of 70% on the test set.
-After training a student on the unlabeled training set, the distilled model gets 70%.
+The original zero-shot model `roberta-large-mnli` gets an accuracy of 70.2% on the hold-out test set.
+After training a student on the unlabeled training set, the distilled model gets 70.7%.